 Where to Start for a Bathroom Remodel?

-In order to remodel your bathroom, you’ll need to:
+To remodel your bathroom, you’ll need to:

 - Go through the space and brainstorm ideas.
 Look online for design inspiration and make a list of the things that you want to change.
 If you want a full renovation, make sure that you list all the elements so that you can choose what you want to replace them in your design.